Volunteer In Mozambique

 - Cholera isn’t usually a threat since our water is from a deep borehole and is clean.

-- Yellow Fever: is required for those arriving from Angola, Brazil, Burundi, Democratic Republic of Congo and Tanzania.
+- Yellow Fever: is required for those arriving from Angola, Brazil, Burundi, Democratic Republic of Congo, Kenya and Tanzania.

-Please make sure you’re up-to-date on your routine immunizations, and please carry with you your documentation of immunization.
+Please make sure you’re up-to-date on your routine immunizations, and please carry your documentation of immunization.

 Insurance